Updated as of July 2019

 TOP THINGS TO DO IN SIPALAY

-Here are the top activities to do in Sipalay.
+Here are the top activities to do in the city of Sipalay.

 Dive Safari – A 5 or 6-day diving experience that covers 40 of the dive spots in the Visayas including the ones in Apo, Sumilon, Panglao and Pescador.
 The safari is exclusively offered by Easy Diving and Beach Resort at Punta Ballo which requires that you are a certified diver to join.
 Contact them at +63 918 979 2804.